Ronkahn21/grove/docs/designs/topology.md

 - If `topology.enabled: true`:
    - `topologyDomainName` not specified → defaults to "grove-topology"
-   - Operator looks for TopologyDomain with configured name (defaults to "grove-topology")
+  - Operator looks for ClusterTopology with configured name (defaults to "grove-topology")
-   - If TopologyDomain with that name doesn't exist → operator fails to start
+  - If ClusterTopology with that name doesn't exist → operator fails to start
 - If `topology.enabled: false`: topology features disabled
-- Admin must create TopologyDomain with matching name OR disable topology in operator config
+- Admin must create ClusterTopology with matching name OR disable topology in operator config

 **Admin Responsibilities:**

-- Manually create Kueue Topology with same name as Grove TopologyDomain for KAI scheduler
+- Manually create Kueue Topology with same name as Grove ClusterTopology for KAI scheduler
-- Ensure topology levels align between Grove TopologyDomain and Kueue Topology
+- Ensure topology levels align between Grove ClusterTopology and Kueue Topology

 ### 2. Operator API Changes (Grove CRDs)